Anubhav1406/cubic_cardano_solver/README.md

 This project shows how:

-- A nonlinear cubic can be reduced to a **quadratic in disguise**
+* A nonlinear cubic can be reduced to a **quadratic in disguise**
-- Algebraic manipulation leads directly to a **computational algorithm**
+* Algebraic manipulation leads directly to a **computational algorithm**
-- Classical mathematics can still outperform blind numerical methods when implemented carefully
+* Classical mathematics can be combined with numerical refinement for high-precision results
+* Analytical solutions can be made computationally robust with careful implementation

 ---